-Effectively implementing newborn screening in a state requires that multiple entities work together, including hospitals, couriers, state newborn screening labs, follow up programs, health care providers, and others.
+Effectively implementing NBS in a state requires that multiple entities work together, including hospitals, couriers, state newborn screening labs, follow-up programs, health care providers, and others.
 One component of a well-functioning system is the ability to process and exchange data and information that are necessary to ensure every baby is screened, specimens are transported and tested efficiently, and results are interpreted and reported in a timely manner.
-State newborn screening programs may also need to exchange data with other state databases (e.g., vital records) or national registries (e.g., birth defects), to ensure the best outcomes for newborns with conditions identified through newborn screening.
-Each entity involved in the newborn screening system (e.g., hospitals, birthing centers, couriers, state or private newborn screening labs, vital records and other state programs, health care providers, and national registries) must also have in place security and privacy policies on how data can be managed, controlled, and shared.
+State NBS programs may also need to exchange data with other state databases (e.g., vital records) or national registries (e.g., birth defects), to ensure the best outcomes for newborns with conditions identified through NBS.
+Each entity involved in the NBS system (e.g., hospitals, birthing centers, couriers, state or private NBS labs, vital records and other state programs, health care providers, and national registries) must also have in place security and privacy policies on how data can be managed, controlled, and shared.

-Newborn screening systems that can effectively, efficiently, and securely exchange information are more likely to provide timely and accurate screening, leading to early diagnosis, intervention, and treatment.
-At the August and November 2019 meetings of the Advisory Committee on Heritable Disorders in Newborns and Children, state newborn screening programs identified a need to increase data interoperability3 and informatics capacity.
-Manual data entry and not having access to other state databases may lead to inaccurate or missing data, which could result in delays in screening or reporting results.
-In 2020, HRSA funded the Innovations in Newborn Screening Interoperability program to provide resources for states to assist them in assessing the interoperability needs in their state and to develop an interoperability plan and timeline.
-The funding provided in this notice of funding opportunity (NOFO) builds on that program and provides support to states to implement aspects of their plan.
+NBS systems that can effectively, efficiently, and securely exchange information are more likely to provide timely and accurate screening and lead to early diagnosis, intervention, and treatment.
+At the August 2019 meeting of the Advisory Committee on Heritable Disorders in Newborns and Children, state NBS programs identified a need for NBS systems to increase data interoperability3 and informatics capacity.
+Manual data entry and not having direct electronic access to other state databases may lead to inaccurate or missing data, which could result in delays in screening or reporting results.

-The need to move toward data interoperability is not unique to newborn screening.
+The need to move toward data interoperability is not unique to NBS.
 Hospital systems and public health systems have been working on these issues for many years.
-In 2019, the Office of the National Coordinator for Health Information
+In 2020, the Department of Health and Human Services finalized two rules pertaining to interoperability in health care.
+The Office of the National Coordinator for Health Information Technology published the 21st Century Cures Act Final Rule on Interoperability Information Blocking, and the Office of the National Coordinator for Health Information Technology Certification Program,4 which supports seamless and